GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

         END APPLICATION mysql_to_spanner_cdc;

+1. Deploy and start the application.

-1. Connect to mysql and insert a few rows.
+3. Connect to MySQL and insert a few rows:

         gcloud sql connect mysql-57 --user=root